schmalls/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/About.md

 the Windows PowerShell programming language.

 ### [about_Script_Internationalization](about_Script_Internationalization.md)
-Describes the script internationalization features of Windows PowerShell 2.0 that make it easy for scripts to display messages and instructions to users in their user interface (UI) language.
+Describes the script internationalization features that make it easy for scripts to display messages and instructions to users in their user interface (UI) language.

 ### [about_Session_Configurations](about_Session_Configurations.md)
 Describes session configurations, which determine the users who can